Discover the 5 Main Types of Stainless Steel: A Comprehensive Guide

 Introduction

 Stainless steel is the name given to a family of corrosion and heat-resistant steels containing a minimum of 10.5% chromium.
 Just as there is a range of structural and engineering carbon steels meeting different requirements of strength, weldability, and toughness, so there is a wide range of stainless steels with progressively higher corrosion resistance and strength levels.
 This results from the controlled addition of alloying elements, each offering specific attributes regarding strength and ability to resist different environments.
-The available grades of stainless steel can be classified into five basic families: ferritic, martensitic, austenitic, duplex, and precipitation hardenable.
+The available grades of stainless steel can be classified into five essential families: ferritic, martensitic, austenitic, duplex, and precipitation hardenable.

 Ferritic stainless steels